istio/istio.io/_docs/tasks/security/secure-access-control.md

 ## Access control using _denials_

-In the [BookInfo]({{home}}/docs/guides/bookinfo.html) sample application, the `productpage` service is accessing both `reviews-vX` services and the `details` service.
+In the [BookInfo]({{home}}/docs/guides/bookinfo.html) sample application, the `productpage` service is accessing both the `reviews` service and the `details` service.
 We would like the `details` service to deny the requests from the `productpage` service.

 1. Point your browser at the BookInfo `productpage` (http://$GATEWAY_URL/productpage).